Cost & Aid

 CFA Student Scholarship

-- Because Texas A&M is a partner school with the CFA Institute, the CFA Exam Scholarship Application-Department of Finance is available to students that want to register for the June CFA exam date.
-The scholarship is valued at $500.
+- Because Texas A&M is a partner school with the CFA Institute, the Department of Finance CFA Exam Scholarship is available to students that want to register for the June CFA exam date.

 Houston Society CFA Scholarship